BlocProtocol/BLOC-wiki/docs/API/BLOCd-Daemon-arguments.md

 ### --genesis-block-reward-address arg

 * Premine wallet address
-* Use this method if you like to generate a premine wallet into your new created cryptocurrency
+* Use this method combined with the previous one if you like to generate a premine wallet into your new created cryptocurrency
 * More details can be found in the CryptoNoteConfig.h

 #### Exemple